duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - reference bit
   - with each page associate a bit
     - initially set to 0
-  - when a page is refernced, the bit is set to 1
+  - when a page is referenced, the bit is set to 1
   - if a reference page has reference bit = 0 then we replace it
     - we don't know the order so this isn't perfect
 - for this reason, we make many algos that approximate LRU